Continental Innovates with Rancher and Kubernetes

-As of Rancher v2.3.3, you can save the configuration of an existing cluster as an RKE template.
+You can save the configuration of an existing cluster as an RKE template.
 Then the cluster’s settings can only be changed if the template is updated.
 The new template can also be used to launch new clusters.

 The core features of RKE templates allow DevOps and security teams to:

 RKE templates can be created in the Rancher UI or defined in YAML format.
 They can define all the same parameters that can be specified when you use Rancher to provision custom nodes or nodes from an infrastructure provider:

 The add-on section of an RKE template is especially powerful because it allows a wide range of customization options.

 RKE templates are supported for Rancher-provisioned clusters.
 The templates can be used to provision custom clusters or clusters that are launched by an infrastructure provider.

 RKE templates are for defining Kubernetes and Rancher settings.
 Node templates are responsible for configuring nodes.
 For tips on how to use RKE templates in conjunction with hardware, refer to RKE Templates and Hardware.